Tuesday, October 15, 2024

 Appearances are everything in the tentative teen world of Danish film director Søren Green’s An Afternoon.

-Mathias (Ulrik Windfeldt-Schmidt), who is clearly in love with the slightly older or, at least, his taller and more mature friend Frederick (Jacob Ottensten) invites himself over to his friend’s house to watch images on his computer.
-Frederick demonstrates some interesting scenes, mostly daring athletics, as the shyer and younger looking Mathias looks on, but mostly at his friend with nearly cow-eyed admiration, joyful clearly just to be in his presence.
+Mathias (Ulrik Windfeldt-Schmidt), who is clearly in love with the slightly older or, at least, his taller and more mature friend Frederik (Jacob Ottensten) invites himself over to his friend’s house to watch images on his computer.
+Frederik demonstrates some interesting scenes, mostly daring athletics, as the shyer and younger looking Mathias looks on, but most a friend with nearly cow-eyed admiration, joyful clearly just to be in his presence.

 The two boys are doing what older gay men do it also attempting to determine whether or not an attractive acquaintance is interested in the opposite sex, but in a far more direct and unsophisticated manner, both simply terrified of admitting too much too quickly as to offend the other’s possible heteronormative viewpoint.